 1. Use conditional formatting to highlight important data points

 One of Excel’s most useful features is conditional formatting, which allows you to apply formatting options to cells based on certain conditions.
-For example, you could use conditional formatting to highlight all cells in a column that contain a value greater than 100.
+For example, you could use conditional formatting to highlight all cells in a column that contains a value greater than 100.
 Or you could format cells based on whether they contain a certain text string.

 When it comes to inserting images, there are a few things to keep in mind.
 For example, you’ll want to make sure the image is inserted into the correct cell so that it doesn’t distort the layout of your spreadsheet.
 You’ll also want to avoid inserting images that are too large or small.